akkefa/ml-notes/README.md

-# ML Notes for CS Degree and Book Reading
+# ML Notes for MS Data Science Degree from University of Colorado Boulder

 ml-notes.akkefa.com